-JOHN: You don’t want to equate…you don’t want to turn your back on a difficult situation.
-You could say, “Well, it’s tough, they don’t appreciate me here.”
-And then you go and they’ll do the same thing to the next guy, and he’ll leave, and they’ll do it to the next guy, and the next guy.
-Who is going to die on that hill and turn that church back to what it ought to be.
-So there’s that battle.
+JOHN: You don’t want to equate – you don’t want to turn your back on a difficult situation.
+You could say, “Well, it’s tough; they don’t appreciate me here.”
+And then you go, and they’ll do the same thing to the next guy, and he’ll leave, and they’ll do it to the next guy, and the next guy.
+Who’s going to die on that hill and turn that church back to what it ought to be?
+So, there’s that battle.

-JOHN: I think…I think if I could get to a point where I feel I could make a general statement on that, I would say, when you are so compelled and so driven by an opportunity somewhere else, I think when that opportunity somewhere else disconnects you, I think if you’re just saying…I got to get out of here, and I don’t know where I’m going…you’re presuming.
-And maybe the whole deal here is that God is going to work on you.
+JOHN: I think if I could get to a point where I feel I could make a general statement on that, I would say when you are so compelled and so driven by an opportunity somewhere else, I think when that opportunity somewhere else disconnects you.
+I think if you’re just saying, “I’ve got to get out of here, and I don’t know where I’m going,” you’re presuming.
+And maybe the whole deal here is that God’s going to work on you.

-AL: Through them.
+AL: Yeah, through them.

 JOHN: Right.
-I mean, look at Jonathan Edwards, he’s 22 years in North Hampton, the greatest preacher maybe in American history, probably…certainly it’s a little group of three, anyway.
-After 22 years, his congregation votes him out, kicked him out of the church, destroyed his reputation.
-So he spent the rest of his life talking to some Indians who were about at a kindergarten level.
+I mean look at Jonathan Edwards - he’s 22 years Northampton – maybe the greatest preacher maybe in American history – probably – certainly in this little group of three anyway.
+After 22 years, his congregation votes him out and kicked him out of the church, destroyed his reputation.
+So, he spent the rest of his life talking to some Indians who were about at a kindergarten level.

-AL: That was before my time.
+AL: That was before my time, I remember, yeah, yeah.

 AL: Was that at the end of his life?

 And he said, “No, I’m not worthy to do that.”
-He finally agreed to do it, went there and died before he could do much and ended his life…I think, from a viewpoint, a sad time, and Spurgeon did as well, but history has certainly reversed those courses, hasn’t it?
+He finally agreed to do it, went there and died before he could do much.
+And ended his life, I think, from a human viewpoint, a sad time.
+And Spurgeon did as well.
+But history has certainly reversed those courses, hasn’t it?

 AL: Of yourself?

-AL: I’m humble, and proud of it, John.
+AL: I’m humble and proud of it, John.

 AL: I might just tell the folks that she feels the same way about you.
-I remember hearing her say that John had asked me, “Will you love me when I’m old and feeble?”
-And Patricia said, “Of course, I do.”
+I remember hearing her say that, “John had asked me, ‘Will you love me when I’m old and feeble?’”

 JOHN: She’s telling you things she hasn’t told me.
-I mean that.
-God graced me with the woman He wanted to be my wife and partner for life.
-And that is a grace gift.
-And so I love her and it’s no sacrifice for me to be with her.
-And so I pursue ways to do that.
-I love my children, all four of my children are in Christ, they love Christ, they serve Christ.
-They…and we have eleven grandchildren and they’re teaching them to honor Christ, and they’ve been sitting with me, some of you saw them, the little ones, the last couple of nights, and sitting there for three hours and taking it all in.
-And then asking me questions about it, a few of them, coming home.
+Yeah, I mean that.
+God graced me with the woman He wanted to be my wife and partner for life, and that is a grace gift.
+And so, I love her, and it’s no sacrifice for me to be with her.
+And so, I pursue ways to do that.
+I love my children.
+All four of my children are in Christ.
+They love Christ; they serve Christ; they – and we have 11 grandchildren, and they’re teaching them to honor Christ.
+And they’ve been sitting with me – some of you saw them, the little ones, the last couple of nights.
+And sitting there for three hours and taking it all in and then asking me questions about it, a few of them, coming home.

 AL: He’s the one you cut out of the will?

-And I don’t know if you understand what that means, you guys that are pastors know, you decide you’re going to go home and study, right?
-And now all the kids are there.
-And how do you…how do you, when you’re little…you know, I’ll give you an illustration.
-One night when Patricia…I told Patricia after being here for years and years, “I’m going to bring my study home because I can’t get anything done at the church because I’m here, everybody comes to me and phones.
-I’ve got to go home.”
-And this was I don’t know, how many years ago, some of you guys may remember, I don’t know.
+And so, you live in three worlds, and sometimes there’s a culture shock moving from one world to the other one.
+And I don’t know if you understand what that means.
+You guys that are pastors know, you decide you’re going to go home and study.
+Right?
+And then all the kids are there.
+And how do you – how do you – when you’re little – I’ll give you an illustration.
+One night when Patricia – I told Patricia, after being here for years and years, “I’m going to bring my study home, because I can’t get anything done at the church because I’m here, everybody comes to me, and it’s phones.
+And I’ve got to go home.”
+And this was I don’t know how many years ago.
+Some of you guys may remember; I don’t know.
+And I went home.

 AL: Your thoughts are gone.

 AL: That is a very unusual situation, John.

 AL: It’s wonderful that you have that opportunity.
-I think I’d like to follow that up by asking then, “What do you do for relaxation?
+I think I’d like to follow that up by asking, then, what do you do for relaxation?

-JOHN: You know, I have a really active mind.
-And I…I have…Dick Mayhue told me one time, and I think he may be right, that I’m the most curious person he’s ever met.
+JOHN: You know, I have a really active mind, and I have – Dick Mayhue told me one time, and I think he may be right, that I’m the most curious person he’s ever met.

-AL: What do you mean by that?
+AL: What did he mean by that?

-JOHN: I just keep needing to know…I need to know.
-I just need to know, I just need to have information coming in.
+JOHN: I just keep needing – I need to know.
+I need to know.
+I just need to know – I just need to have information coming in.

 I do enjoy spending time with Patricia.
-I’m not a real intense person in the sense that I’m wired, high strung, have a fast pulse, or anything.
-I’m pretty laid back, I have a real slow heart rate, real sort of calm kind of person.
-I don’t have moods, I don’t rise and fall.
-So I can take life on an even keel.
-I don’t get stressed and things like that.
+I’m not a real intense person in the sense that I’m wired, high strung, have a fast pulse or anything.
+I’m pretty laid back; I have a real slow heart rate, real sort of calm kind of person.
+I don’t have moods; I don’t rise and fall.
+So, I can take life on an even keel; I don’t get stressed and things like that.
 But I just need information to keep coming at me, and I need my mind to stay active.

-AL: John, is you could…
+AL: John, if you could –

 AL: Yes, I understand you do.

-AL: Looking back on those 32 years plus all of your time of education, if you could look at your ministry, is there anything you’d change, anything you’d like to go back and do differently?
+AL: Looking back on those 32 years plus all of your time of education, if you could look at your ministry, is there anything you’d change?
+Anything you’d like to go back and do differently?